 K-MD Aesthetic Medicine Telluride is a medical practice focused on the use of lasers, neuromodulators and fillers to treat the effects of aging and diseases of the skin.

-Serving Telluride and the surrounding area since August 2014, the practice focuses on using minimally invasive surgical techniques to create optimal results.
+The practice focuses on using minimally invasive surgical techniques to create optimal results.
 K-MD Aesthetic Medicine is home to the latest and most innovative equipment and techniques, always looking to bring the most current and effective products and procedures to its wide breadth of clients.

 As with all medical offices and facilities, K-MD Aesthetic Medicine operates under complete confidentiality and vows to protect the privacy of its clients.